USB Device Not Recognized — Data Recovery

 “USB device not recognized” means your computer can no longer communicate with the controller chip on the drive — the small processor that translates between your computer and the flash memory.
 In the large majority of cases the NAND memory chips holding your actual files are undamaged; only the translator has failed.
 That is why the data is usually recoverable even when the drive is completely dead to Windows — and why the worst thing you can do is run “repair” tools that try to rewrite a drive that needs to be read, not rebuilt.

 The same root fault wears different labels.
 On both Windows 10 and Windows 11, the “USB device not recognized” pop-up, the “USB device descriptor request failed” message, the yellow error code 43 — Windows’ “This device cannot start.
 (Code 43)” message — in Device Manager, “Unknown USB Device,” and the blunt “USB device has malfunctioned” warning are all the same controller breakdown reported several different ways: the moment Windows’ plug and play system fails to enumerate the drive.
-You’ll also see it phrased as a USB storage device not recognized error when the drive carries files rather than acting as a peripheral.
-In 26+ years of recovery work, our engineers have traced the USB device not recognized error to at least a dozen distinct failure types.
+You’ll also see it phrased as a USB storage device not recognized error when the drive carries files rather than acting as a peripheral, or simply as your USB drive not working or an unknown USB drive in File Explorer.
+Older systems still in service report it differently — a USB device not recognized Windows XP machine typically shows the same “unknown device” dialog with older driver text, and it's the identical controller fault whether you're troubleshooting USB not recognized on Windows 7, XP, 10, or 11.
+In 27+ years of recovery work, our engineers have traced the USB device not recognized error to at least a dozen distinct failure types.
 Three patterns account for the overwhelming majority.

 This is the most common pattern and, counterintuitively, often the most recoverable.
 On Windows 10 and Windows 11 alike, when Device Manager lists your USB drive as “Unknown Device” with a yellow exclamation mark — often alongside a code 43 entry — the controller chip has failed or locked into a state it can’t recover from.
 The NAND chips holding your data are, in the majority of these cases, physically intact.
 Windows can’t see your files not because the data is gone, but because the translator between your computer and that data has stopped working.

 In eProvided’s lab this is among the most common cases we receive.
-Controller failures aren’t random: specific controller models from SanDisk, Lexar, Kingston, and other brands fail in recognizable patterns, and identifying the model is often the first step in choosing the recovery approach.
+Controller failures aren’t random: specific controller models from SanDisk, Lexar, Kingston, and other brands fail in recognizable patterns, and identifying the model is often the first step in choosing the recovery approach — the same is true whether the device in your hand is a full-size flash drive or a compact keychain-style thumb drive.

 No Device Manager entry.
 No notification.
 No activity light.
 The drive behaves as if it were never plugged in.
 This points to either a complete power-delivery failure (the drive can’t draw enough current to respond) or a physical connector failure so severe that no signal reaches the electronics.
 Mac users sometimes see “This disk is not readable by this computer,” and Windows may simply report the volume as unreadable — though that message more often indicates a filesystem issue than total hardware failure.